Tom-PIT/Connected.Docs/en/Supply/Domain/SupplyDomain.md

 Procurement operations typically follow a structured lifecycle:

 ### **1. Inquiry**
-A quotation is requested from the supplier, providing pricing, availability, and expected delivery dates.
+An [inquiry](../Documents/Inquiries.md) is requested from the supplier, providing pricing, availability, and expected delivery dates.

 ### **2. Ordering**
-A supply order is created and issued based on material needs or supplier agreements.
+A [supply order](../Documents/SupplyOrders.md) is created and issued based on material needs or supplier agreements.

 ### **3. Delivery & Receipt**
-Goods are delivered by suppliers and processed through **[Logistics](../../Logistics/Domain/LogisticsDomain.md)** receives.
+Goods are delivered by suppliers and processed through **Logistics** [Receives](../../Logistics/Documents/Receives.md).

 ### **4. Planning & Replenishment**
-Stock boundaries and planning views help determine when new procurement cycles should begin.
+[Stock boundaries](../../Logistics/CodeLists/StockBoundaries.md) and planning views (see [Supply stock boundaries planning](../Documents/SupplyStockBoundariesPlanning.md)) help determine when new procurement cycles should begin.

 ### **5. Analysis**
 Views provide insights into supplier performance, order timelines, and overall procurement efficiency.